 To be approved for either of these cards, Capital One says you’ll need excellent credit.
 They describe excellent credit to be anyone who has:

 - Never declared bankruptcy or defaulted on a loan

 - Has not been more than 60 days late on a loan in the past year

 - Has had a loan or credit card for 3+ years with a credit limit of $5,000+

 You can also earn bonus miles with some of the best Capital One credit cards when booking your travel via Capital One’s proprietary online travel agency.
 You’ll earn 5 Capital One miles per dollar you spend on hotels and car rental bookings by using your card and booking through Capital One Travel℠.

-The information for the Capital One Venture and Capital One Spark Miles for Business has been collected independently by Million Mile Secrets.
+The information for the Capital One Spark Miles for Business has been collected independently by Million Mile Secrets.
 The card details on this page have not been reviewed or provided by the card issuer.